zelhajou/ft_sys_inception/README.md

 	- `docker logs`: Displays the logs of a container.
 	- `docker inspect`: Shows detailed information about a container or image.

-- **Port Mapping**: You can map container ports to host ports using the `-p` flag in the `docker run` command, enabling external access to services running inside the
+- **Port Mapping**: You can map container ports to host ports using the `-p` flag in the `docker run` command, enabling external access to services running inside the container.

+- **Environment Variables**: Docker allows you to set environment variables in containers using the `-e` flag in the `docker run` command.

+- **Docker Compose**: A tool for defining and running multi-container Docker applications.
+With a single YAML file, you can configure all the services your application needs.

 #### 4. Volumes and Persistent Storage